PLAN FOR AN EMERGENCY!! THIS MAY BE YOUR BEST DEFENSE!!

 Jefferson County and the Jefferson County Sheriff’s Office provide detailed guides to help you plan for an emergency:

 Choose an obvious location to leave the “Save our Pets” forms, where they can be found easily and protected from rain or wind.
 You could place them in a “zip” bag and tape to your door or attach a small mail box to an outside wall.
 When you call Animal Control to go to your home, tell them where they can find the information.

 Should you be asked to evacuate during an emergency, such as a fire, many organizations are positioned to aid you, your family, and your animals.
-Activated by Jefferson County Animal Control, the animal related help (depending on the need) might come from several local organizations.
+Activated by Jefferson County Sheriff’s Office, the animal related help (depending on the need) might come from several local or national organizations.
 Following are a few of the web sites of major or local organizations that provide information for disaster preparation for you and your family, including pets and livestock.

 - American Red Cross | redcross.org

 - Colorado Federation of Animal Welfare Agencies | cfawa.org

 - Evergreen Volunteer Fire Department | evergreenfirerescue.com